HTTP API

 and one for the other variants

-ProductCatalogData, but it works similar for the staged
+ProductCatalogData, but it works similarly for the staged

 catalog data.